Skip to content

 }

-The mint Bob then responds with a PostMeltQuoteBolt11Response:
+The mint Bob responds with a quote that includes some common fields for all methods:

 {